ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

 To enable a workflow with multiple Ray Clusters, the Ray Helm chart includes two flags:
 - ``operatorOnly``: Start the Operator without launching a Ray cluster.
-- ``clusterOnly``: Create a RayCluster custom resource without installing the Operator.
+- ``clusterOnly``: Create a RayCluster custom resource without installing the Operator.\
   (If the Operator has already been installed, a new Ray cluster will be launched.)

-The following commands will install the Operator and two Ray Clusters using three separate Helm releases:
+The following commands will install the Operator and two Ray Clusters in three separate Helm releases:

 .. code-block:: shell